The details of mapping the Sphinx

 While he slept, the Sphinx, as the embodiment of the sun god, appeared in a dream and offered the throne of Egypt if Thutmose would clear the sand from around the statue’s body.

 The Dream Stela offers compelling evidence for dating the oldest restoration work to Thutmose IV, about 1,100 years after Khafre built the Sphinx.
-The limestone blocks framing the stele are uniform with the restoration on the Sphinx’s paws and chest.
+The limestone blocks framing the stele are consistent with the restoration on the Sphinx’s paws and chest.

 The Dream Stela is a reused doorway lintel from Khafre’s mortuary temple.
 In fact, the pivot sockets on the back of the stela match sockets in the threshold of Khafre’s temple.
 In addition, our mapping project provided evidence that some of the masonry cladding used to restore the Sphinx came from the walls of Khafre’s pyramid causeway.